 The industry predominantly uses two different routes to produce SAS product groups with specific properties: Precipitated silica and silica gels are produced from an aqueous solution, while fumed silica is created in a hydrogen flame.
-Both product groups precipitated silica and fumed silica - belong to the amorphous silica types.
+Both product groups - precipitated silica and fumed silica - belong to the amorphous silica types.

-Evonik markets its fumed silica under the brand name AEROSIL® and precipitated silicas under the SIPERNAT[®], SPHERILEX[®], ULTRASIL[®], ZEODENT[®] and ZEOFREE[®] brands.
+Evonik markets its fumed silica under the brand names AEROSIL[®] and AERODISP[®] and precipitated silicas under the SIPERNAT[®] and SPHERILEX[®] brands.
+The ACEMATT[®] brand includes both fumed and precipitated silica products.